bildspur/floje/README.md

-# floje
+# FLØJE
-Fløje is a mechanical light installation.
+FLØJE is a mechanical light installation.